orionzhou/genome/data2/uniformmu/README.md

 ## Characterization of TF mutants

-Starting from 783 TFs with at least one insertion(s), with additional columns added:
+Starting from 470 TFs with at least one CDS insertion(s), with additional columns added:
 * `TF45`: One of the TF45 involved in phenolic biosynthesis?
 * `n.tgt`, `m.drc`, `tf.type`: support from the biomAP dataset
   * number of targets (`n.tgt`) supported by the biomAP dataset (in >=2 tissues)